theferryman0519/Final-AsTheBellTolls/Design Files/GameDesignDocument.md

 The player arrives to inherit a flood-stricken manor once owned by their grandmother, a gifted clockmaker remembered for both her ingenuity and her kindness.
 At the heart of the manor stands a damaged grandfather clock, the grandmother's biggest achievement.
 When restored, the clock allows the player to gently bend small moments in time...not to change history, but offer patience where it is needed: easing daily burdens and giving care the time it deserves.
 With a finite amount of time able to be consumed through the grandfather clock, the player is asked to thoughtfully choose how their time is spent.

-Time manipulation is woven into the fabric of everyday life in Blackmere.
-The player may apply it while tending crops, completing craftworks, testing inventions, repairing buildings, or allowing animals to mature and produce various byproducts.
+Time manipulation is woven into the fabric of everyday life in Blackmere through three forms of stewardship: **Advance**, which moves a valid process toward its next natural state; **Preserve**, which protects something the player cannot attend to immediately; and **Synchronize**, which creates value by bringing compatible tasks, routines, or systems into rhythm.
 Rather than removing effort, the grandfather clock allows the player to redistribute attention, spending more time on what matters most while accepting that no day can hold everything.

 *As The Bell Tolls* emphasizes restoration through presence rather than through power.
 By gardening, cooking, crafting, and making steady improvements to shared spaces, the player helps Blackmere regain its rhythm.
 Through conversation and quiet acts of support, relationships deepen to reveal personal histories shaped by loss, resilience, and moments of warmth.
 Blackmere's past is not erased, but instead honored through care in the present and planning for the future.